-This point also receives the amrita, the elixir of divine consciousness dripping from sahasrara through the bindu points, through the talu chakra and down the neck.
+At the subtle level this point also receives the amrita, the elixir of divine consciousness dripping from sahasrara through the bindu points, through the talu chakra and down the neck.
 If we are receptive, we can feel it.
 I have felt this in meditation and there is no orgasm in the world that compares to it!
 When sexual energy flows from the heart chakra one becomes a lunatic in love, madly in love for God, totally addicted to God.
 This is a pure love, not a sexual one, one that takes us deeper into our spiritual consciousness.
 It is connecting with Vishnu, the sustaining principle in the cosmos at its core.
 Even with this, it is a preliminary stage for yet higher experiences of ecstasy.
 So how much love can you handle?
 It can be overwhelming, as St. Teresa of Avila well understood.
 I think saints must be born here (not yet masters yet highly evolved).
 The experience is so amazing it's hard to believe there can be higher states than this, yet there are.

 |Bernini's St. Teresa of Avila|

 अनुराधा Anuradha, Radha's perfect devotion to God as Krishna/Christ

 "Only when one is blessed with divine grace are one's subtle senses able to feel Vrindavan lilas in the manas (mind-heart)." (link)

 Wikipedia states that Radha-Krishna is the deity for the throat chakra but I'd like to find a more reliable source to confirm that.
 It would certainly support that GV14-Radha and GV15-Anuradha hypothesis that these have to do with the throat chakra, apart from their acupuncture/kshetram positions.